vl1146/Performance-Adverse-Impact/README.md

 Data.csv contains a dataset with the following variables - employee test score, performance rating, race, and gender.

 performanceadvimpact.R is a R script which contains statistical analysis of the data.
+Analyses run include ANOVA, t-test, and correlations.